-Refunds will only be given if there is a fault with the book, and will not include any postage or delivery costs.
-If your book arrives damaged, please advise us immediately by email to email@example.com.
+Refunds will only be given if there is a fault with the book.
+If your book arrives damaged, please advise us immediately by email to [email protected]

 Catalogue, full colour throughout, which explores the Japanese popular culture of Kawaii (cute).

 The culture of Kawaii is a highly successful commercial tool, associated with ephemera and fashion, the exact opposite of the slow, highly crafted artefacts of traditional Japan, and as such is very attractive to the young.
 Its most famous manifestation, 'Hello Kitty', has become a global brand with its own theme park in Tokyo.
 Kawaii-based street fashion is regularly featured in style magazines and non-specialist publications in Japan and internationally.

 However, Kawaii has many more levels of meaning than 'Hello Kitty'.